oxwhirl/smacv2/README.md

 Each race has a unit that is generated less often than the others.
 These are for different reasons.
 Medivacs are healing-only units and so an abundance of them leads to strange, very long scenarios.
 Colossi are very powerful units and over-generating them leads to battles being solely determined by colossus use.
 Banelings are units that explode.
 If they are too prevalent, the algorithm learns to hide in the corner and hope the enemies all explode!

 These weights are all controllable via the `capability_config` .
 However, if you do decide to change them we recommend that you do some tests to check that the scenarios you have made are sensible!
 Weights changes can sometimes have unexpected consequences.

-## Field-Of-View

-The field of view in SMACv2 is restricted to a cone.
-The units must move this cone around to allow them to view and target their enemies.
-As in SMAC, the unit sight and shoot ranges are fixed.
-There are extra actions which allow agents to ‘snap’ their cone to a specific point around a circle.
-These actions are always available.

-The cones are displayed in the example screenshots above using dotted lines.
-The conic field-of-view is controlled with the `conic_fov` option.

 # Getting Started